vgauravkumar/ss-sender/README.md

 2. To check if bot is online, send message : $hello
 3. If bot replies back, that means bot is online.
 Send message "$ss" to get the screenshot.

-PS : You can also DM the bot xD.
+PS : You can also DM the bot.

 How to create this bot yourself?
-Will be writing the answer in some time.
+Will be writing an answer to that shortly, but surely you'll have to do a lot of Ctrl+C/V.